VikaShcherbanych/react-books-library-with-typescript/README.md

 to start the project - npm run start

-2. BackEnd part (to run the client folder):
+2. BackEnd part (to run the server folder):

 to install the project - npm install